garystorey/use-standard-shema/README.md

 ### `getField(name)`

-Returns metadata for a specific field so you can wire inputs, labels, and helper text.
+Returns metadata for a specific field for wiring inputs, labels, and helper text.

 ```tsx
 const email = getField("email")